ldpercy/turtle/task/readme.md

 ### Bugs

+* The moveXY cmd doesn't calculate direction angles nicely - see if it can be updated to something +/-180 from current direction
-* Bug in current cmd set not saving
+* Bug in current cmd set not saving - have put in a small remedial fix to save on 'do', but needs to save on change, or revisit the form loading
 * Initial colour scheme loading is still a bit wonky
 * Eliminate the 5 extra vertical pixels
 * Chromium's colour picker goes offscreen